fienvh/uit-documentatie/content/entry_api_3/latest/flow.md

 **Step 2: validation by publiq vzw**

 Create a representative set of events on the TEST environment.
-A contact at publiq vzw will approve this set: he or she will validate if the events are appropriate for publication, if specific details are missing...
+A contact at publiq vzw will approve this set: they will validate if the events are appropriate for publication, if specific details are missing...

 **Step 3: switch to PRODUCTION**